seancorfield/honeysql/doc/differences-from-1-x.md

 > Note: in general, all clauses are available in all dialects in HoneySQL unless the syntax of the clauses conflict between dialects (currently, no such clauses exist).
 The `:mysql` dialect is the only one so far that changes the priority ordering of a few clauses.

 ## Option Changes

-As noted above, the variadic options for `format` have been replaced by a single hash map as the optional second argument to `format`.

 The `:quoting <dialect>` option has superseded by the new dialect machinery and a new `:quoted` option that turns quoting on or off.
 You either use `:dialect <dialect>` instead or set a default dialect (via `set-dialect!`) and then use `:quoted true` in `format` calls where you want quoting.